FairwindsOps/release.sh/README.md

 ```

-An complete job would look like.
+A complete job would look like.
 This could be added to the `jobs:` section of your `.circleci/config.yml`

 ```
 jobs: